shimspedy/sengov/content/states/new-york/michael-fitzpatrick/_index.md

 email : https://nyassembly.gov/mem/Michael-J-Fitzpatrick/
 twitter:
 ---
-Michael J. Fitzpatrick, born on April 15, 1957, in Jamaica, Queens, is a distinguished member of the New York State Assembly.
-He represents the 8th District, which includes portions of Islip and Smithtown, including Kings Park, Nesconset, St. James, Village of the Branch, Head of the Harbor, and Nissequogue in Suffolk County on Long Island.

-Raised in Hauppauge, Long Island, Fitzpatrick is a proud graduate of Hauppauge High School.
-He furthered his education at Saint Michael's College in Vermont, where he received his B.A. in Business Administration.

-Before his election to the New York State Assembly on November 5, 2002, Fitzpatrick served the people of Smithtown as an elected member of the Town Board for 15 years, from 1988 through 2002.
-His dedication to public service is evident in his long-standing commitment to his constituents.
+Michael J. Fitzpatrick was elected to the New York State Assembly, representing the 8thAssembly District, on November 5, 2002.
+Prior to the New York State Assembly, Mr. Fitzpatrick represented the people of Smithtown as an elected member of the Town Board for 15 years, from 1988 through 2002.

-In addition to his public service, Fitzpatrick spent more than 20 years in the financial services industry.
-His experience in this sector has undoubtedly contributed to his understanding of economic issues and fiscal responsibility.

-Fitzpatrick is married to the former Lorena Herrera of Chihuahua, Mexico, and together they have raised two children, Corina and Michael.
-The family resides in the hamlet of St. James in Smithtown.

-As an assembly member, Fitzpatrick serves as the Ranking Minority Member on the Housing Committee and is also a member of the Ways & Means, Higher Education, and Agriculture committees.
-In 2020, he was named Vice-Chairman of the Program Committee.
+Assemblyman Fitzpatrick serves as the Ranking Minority Member on the Housing Committee and is also a member of the Ways & Means, Higher Education and Agriculture committees.In 2020, Mr. Fitzpatrick was named Vice-Chairman of the Program Committee.
+Mr. Fitzpatrick is an active member of the New York State Chapter of the American-Irish Legislators Society and is currently serving as the organization’s Secretary.

-Fitzpatrick is an active member of the New York State Chapter of the American-Irish Legislators Society and is currently serving as the organization�s Secretary.
-He is also a member of the Knights of Columbus, the Ancient Order of Hibernians, and a past president of the board of trustees of the Cleary School for the Deaf in Nesconset, New York, where he remains an honorary trustee.
+Active in the community, Assemblyman Fitzpatrick is a member of the Knights of Columbus, the Ancient Order of Hibernians, and past president of the board of trustees of the Cleary School for the Deaf in Nesconset, New York, where he remains an honorary trustee.
+He was member of the Suffolk County Chapter Revision Commission and the Human Services Committee of the Diocese of Rockville Centre.
+In addition to public service, Mr. Fitzpatrick spent more than 20 years in the financial services industry.

+Assemblyman Fitzpatrick is a 1975 graduate of Hauppauge High School and a 1979 graduate of St. Michael’s College in Vermont, from where he received his B.A. in Business Administration.

+Mr. Fitzpatrick was born in Jamaica, Queens on April 15, 1957 and raised in Hauppauge, Long Island.He is married to the former Lorena Herrera of Chihuahua, Mexico, with whom he has raised two children, Corina and Michael.
+The couple reside in the hamlet of St. James in Smithtown.